URK24CS1072/exp_2/README.md

 # exp_2
-this is my 2nd exp
+this is my 2nd experiment